 Enter the name of the interface (letters only) and select Save and Close.

 You'll be taken back to the list of interfaces.
 Select Edit on the appropriate interface, then Publish.
 You have the option to embed the interface in an IFrame on your site, or to paste your site's headers and footers into our interface page, and link to it.
 Let's look at the IFrame option first.
 Select the Plus sign next to the option iFrame Embed for Website:

 A text field will expand with the code that needs to be pasted into your website.
 Simply paste the code into the area on your page where you want it to display.

-Now let's look at the option to paste your header and footer into our page.
+Now let's look at the option to paste your header and footer into our page (This option does not apply if you signed up for Bullseye from the Magento site, and are setting up the locator within your Magento site).
 If you'd rather not embed code on your site, or if there is some restriction enforced that prevents you from pasting into an iFrame, this option comes in handy.
 Select the plus sign next to the option Hosted URL with HTML input for Header and Footer:

 If you are only using Bullseye's landing page, you can select the check box to enable landing pages only.
 Most clients use the entire locator.
 Select Enable Custom Code.
 You'll see 3 text fields to paste your custom code.
 You can optionally include your Head Section in the first box.
 Paste your header into the editor where it says Add your custom header code here.
 You can view the code or the normal look as you would view it on the web once you save it.
 You can do the same for the footer as well.

 Once you have the code pasted, select Save at the top.